 The most important things to remember are this: You must answer WHO, WHAT, WHERE, WHEN, WHY and HOW.
 Also, you must PROOF READ your press release before sending.

-Here is the basic page layout, in the following order:
+Here is the basic page layout:

 The first paragraph after the headline – This is your “lead” and should pique the interest of the reporter while providing some information.
 Don’t try to explain everything, but feature the most important or compelling part of the story.
 Think of it as a quick memo to the reporter.